CatiaLopes91/LeYa/LEYACypress/README.md

 # Aditional Scenario's

 ### **Scenario 6:**
-- Validate the category about "A Guerra dos Pobres" it's equal to "Romance"
+- Validate the if category about "A Guerra dos Pobres" it's equal to "Romance"